rioualen/gene-regulation/doc/tutorials.rst

 The purpose of this workflow is to convert .sra files to .fastq files.
 The .sra format (Short Read Archive) is used by the GEO database, but for downstream analyses we need to dispose of fastq-formatted files.
+You can check out the `glossary
-*insert link to glossary section about file formats*
+<http://gene-regulation.readthedocs.io/en/latest/wiki.html#glossary>`_ to find out more about file formats.

 It order to run it, you must have followed sections "Setup analysis environment" and "Download data" for the dataset GSE20870.